-International Research Seminars
+International Research Seminars21 Oct.
+2018

-Since 1992, the NATO Defense College has led, in cooperation with security-oriented partner organisations in NATO PfP states, annual Partnership for Peace International Research Seminars.
-These events bring academic and research expertise together with civilian and military officials from NATO and Partner states, to exchange ideas and proposals on international and regional security issues of importance to the Alliance and its Partners.
+Since 1992, the NATO Defense College has conducted annual Partnership for Peace International Research Seminars in cooperation with security-oriented partner organisations in NATO PfP states.
+These events have been held in a wide range of PfP states, bringing together academic and research expertise of civilian and military officials from NATO and Partner states, to exchange ideas and proposals on international and regional security issues of importance to the Alliance and its Partners.

 Beginning in 1998, the NDC began to conduct International Research Seminars as part of NATO's Mediterranean Dialogue Programme.
 To date, the NDC has co-sponsored 12 MD International Research Seminars, in Rome.

 Since 2012, with the benefit of academic freedom, the Research Division has regularly engaged in objective assessments of prospects for cooperative security, through the convention of research symposia and joint publications with other academic institutions.

 The 2012 Symposium brought together leading experts and scholars from Africa and the Euro-Atlantic area to analyse and discuss the future of the AU-NATO strategic relationship in the field of peace and security since the inauguration of NATO support to the AU in 2005.
 The RD event, held in collaboration with the Institute for Security Studies (ISS) and the support of the Norwegian Embassy in Ethiopia, led to the publication of a very successful Forum Paper entitled “AU-NATO Relations: Implications and Prospects”.